WM-SEMERU/traceXplainer/web-app/README.md

 ### Record (Artifact Metrics) - one per repository
 - Number of documents
-	- Key: ìnum_docî
+	- Key: ‚Äúnum_doc‚Äù
 		- [num_req, num_src, diff_st, diff_ts]
 			- All of the values in the list will be numbers
-			- ëdiff_stí means the value of the difference from source files (requirement files) to target files (source code files)
+			- ‚Äòdiff_st‚Äô means the value of the difference from source files (requirement files) to target files (source code files)
-			- ëdiff_tsí means the value of the difference from target files (source code files) to source files (requirement files)
+			- ‚Äòdiff_ts‚Äô means the value of the difference from target files (source code files) to source files (requirement files)
 - Vocabulary Size
-	- Key: ìvocab_sizeî
+	- Key: ‚Äúvocab_size‚Äù
 		- [vocab_req, vocab_src, diff_st, diff_ts]
 - Average Number of Tokens Used
-	- Key: ìavg_tokensî
+	- Key: ‚Äúavg_tokens‚Äù
 		- [token_req, token_src, diff_st, diff_ts]
 - Requirement Vocabulary
-	- Key: ìrec_vocabî
+	- Key: ‚Äúrec_vocab‚Äù
-		- {ëtoken1í : [count, freq], ëtoken2í : [count, freq], ëtoken3í : [count, freq]}
+		- {‚Äòtoken1‚Äô : [count, freq], ‚Äòtoken2‚Äô : [count, freq], ‚Äòtoken3‚Äô : [count, freq]}
-		- Note: this does not need to be formatted as this matched the direct output from DS4SEís Vocab method, which returns the three most common tokens and their corresponding counts/frequencies
+		- Note: this does not need to be formatted as this matched the direct output from DS4SE‚Äôs Vocab method, which returns the three most common tokens and their corresponding counts/frequencies
 - Source Code Vocabulary
-	- Key: ìsrc_vocabî
+	- Key: ‚Äúsrc_vocab‚Äù
-		- {ëtoken1í : [count, freq], ëtoken2í : [count, freq], ëtoken3í : [count, freq]}
+		- {‚Äòtoken1‚Äô : [count, freq], ‚Äòtoken2‚Äô : [count, freq], ‚Äòtoken3‚Äô : [count, freq]}
 - Shared Vocabulary
-	- Key: ìshared_vocabî
+	- Key: ‚Äúshared_vocab‚Äù
-		- {ëtoken1í : [count, freq], ëtoken2í : [count, freq], ëtoken3í : [count, freq]}
+		- {‚Äòtoken1‚Äô : [count, freq], ‚Äòtoken2‚Äô : [count, freq], ‚Äòtoken3‚Äô : [count, freq]}

 ### Record (Individual Artifacts) - one per artifact in the repository
 - Artifact name